ojusave/zoom-astra-meeting-bot/readme.md

-# Zoom Email Integration with AstraDB
+# Zoom Email Integration with AstraDB and Email Content Vectorization

-The code in this repository enables the integration of Zoom email functionality with AstraDB.
-Zoom is a popular video conferencing platform that also provides email features.
-AstraDB is a distributed cloud database built on Apache Cassandra™.
-By integrating Zoom email functionality with AstraDB, users can fetch and store email data from Zoom into an AstraDB database efficiently and securely.
+This repository contains code that enables the integration of Zoom email functionality with AstraDB, along with the capability to vectorize email content for advanced processing.
+Zoom is a widely-used video conferencing platform with email features, and AstraDB is a distributed cloud database built on Apache Cassandra™.
+This integration not only allows for efficient and secure storage of email data from Zoom into AstraDB but also enhances email processing with vectorization.

 ### Purpose

-The main purpose of this code is to provide a seamless solution for managing email data from Zoom within an AstraDB database.
-This integration allows users to leverage the scalability, reliability, and performance benefits of AstraDB while utilizing the email features of Zoom.
+The main purpose of this code is to provide a seamless solution for managing and analyzing email data from Zoom within an AstraDB database.
+With the added functionality of email content vectorization, users can perform advanced operations such as similarity searches, clustering, and more, leveraging the scalability, reliability, and performance benefits of AstraDB.

-## Functionality
+## Key Functionalities

-The code facilitates the following key functionalities:

-- **OAuth Authorization with Zoom**: The code initiates the OAuth flow with Zoom to obtain authorization for accessing email data.
-It handles the redirection flow, exchanges authorization codes for access tokens, and stores the tokens securely.
+- **OAuth Authorization with Zoom**: Manages OAuth flow with Zoom to authorize access to email data.
+Handles redirection, code exchanges, and secure storage of tokens.

-- **Email Retrieval from Zoom**: Once authorized, the code fetches email data from Zoom using the obtained access tokens.
-It interacts with the Zoom API to retrieve email messages and their details.

-- **Storage in AstraDB**: The fetched email data is stored in AstraDB collections.
-The code manages the creation of collections, insertion of email documents, and retrieval of stored emails as needed.
+- **Email Retrieval and Vectorization**: Fetches email data from Zoom, vectorizes email content using a Python script and the `SentenceTransformer` model, and stores the data along with its vector representation in AstraDB.
+- **AstraDB Storage**: Utilizes AstraDB collections for storing email data and vectors, supporting advanced data operations.

-- **API Endpoints**: The code exposes API endpoints to trigger OAuth authorization, fetch emails from Zoom, and retrieve stored emails from AstraDB.
-These endpoints provide an interface for users or applications to interact with the integration.
+- **API Endpoints**: Exposes API endpoints for initiating OAuth authorization, fetching and processing emails from Zoom, and storing them in AstraDB with vector data.

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone this repository.
-2. Install dependencies by running `npm install`.
+2. Install Node.js dependencies: `npm install`.
+3. Ensure Python (version 3.6 or later) is installed along with the `sentence-transformers` library: `pip install sentence-transformers`.
-3. Set up your environment variables by creating a `.env` file in the root directory with the following content:
+4. Configure environment variables in a `.env` file in the root directory:

     ```plaintext
     # Zoom OAuth settings